-From the beach return to the path that brought you here, and continue on the trail around the beach.
+From the beach, return to the trail that brought you here, and continue walking on it as it goes behind the beach.
 Follow the sign and climb up the steps.

-The next 2 kms of the hike are mostly flat or undulating.
-We took our time as we wanted to admire the scenery, and of course take as many pictures as possible along this scenic coastal trail.
+The next 2 km of the hike are mostly flat or undulating.
+We took our time as we wanted to admire the scenery, and of course, take as many pictures as possible along this scenic coastal trail.

 The coastal scenery unfortunately doesn’t last too long as the trail soon heads inland.
 Although that’s the bad news, the good news is that this part of the trail is shaded.

 Fortunately, the trail emerges out of the woods and the coastline reappears, but not as close as it was before.

 Before you know it, you’ll soon arrive at the sign for the Shek Lam Chau Campsite.
 If you want, you can walk down to the campsite and beach.
 It should take you about 15 minutes one way.